Remembrance poppy: Earl Haig Fund Scotland poppies

-Northern Ireland
+Issues in Northern Ireland

-The Royal British Legion also holds a yearly poppy appeal in Northern Ireland and in 2009 raised more than £1m.
-The wearing of poppies in Northern Ireland is controversial.
+Although the Royal British Legion also holds a yearly poppy appeal in Northern Ireland and in 2009 raised more than £1 million, the wearing of poppies in Northern Ireland is controversial.
 It is seen by many as a political symbol and a symbol of Britishness, representing support for the British Army.

 The poppy has long been the preserve of the unionist/loyalist community.
 Loyalist paramilitaries (such as the UVF and UDA) have also used poppies to commemorate their own members who were killed in The Troubles.

 Most Irish nationalists and republicans choose not to wear poppies; they regard the Poppy Appeal as supporting soldiers who killed civilians (for example on Bloody Sunday) or colluded with illegal loyalist paramilitaries (for example the Glenanne gang) during The Troubles.
 Irish nationalist groups, and victims' groups, have urged the BBC to end its policy that all presenters must wear poppies.
 They argue that it breaches impartiality and points out that political symbols are banned in workplaces in Northern Ireland.
 They also say that the BBC, as a publicly funded body, should broadly reflect the whole community.
 Likewise, the director of Relatives for Justice has condemned the wearing of poppies by police officers in Catholic neighbourhoods, calling it "repugnant and offensive to the vast majority of people within our community, given the role of the British Army".
 In the Irish Independent, it was claimed that "substantial amounts" of money raised from selling poppies are used "to build monuments to insane or inane generals or build old boys' clubs for the war elite".
 On Remembrance Day 2010 the SDLP's Margaret Ritchie was the first leader of a nationalist party to wear one.

 Outside the Commonwealth

 The Royal British Legion and Royal Canadian Legion also distribute remembrance poppies to several non-Commonwealth countries.
 In 2010, the Royal British Legion's Poppy Factory distributed three million poppies to over 120 countries, primarily to British expatriate communities and British embassies.
 The RBL also distributes remembrance poppies to their international branches, including their Hong Kong branch.
 Canadian remembrance poppies are also distributed at several embassies, including the Canadian embassy in South Korea.

-Several non-Commonwealth veterans organizations also produce their own remembrance poppies for distribution.

 Albania

-In Albania, government representatives, including Prime Minister Edi Rama, wore a remembrance poppy during the commemoration ceremonies for the 70th Anniversary of the Liberation of Albania.
+In Albania, government representatives, including Prime Minister Edi Rama, wore remembrance poppies during the commemoration ceremonies for the 70th anniversary of Liberation Day.